CZ-NIC/yangson/docs/glossary.rst

       An instance value that is in the internal form prescribed for that instance.
-That is, scalar values are represented according to their types, while objects and arrays are instances of a subclass of :class:`Instance`.
+That is, scalar values are represented according to their types, while objects and arrays become instances of of :class:`.instvalue.ObjectValue` and
+      :class:`.instvalue.ArrayValue`, respectively.

    canonical representation